-What Makes This the Best Way To Cook Brats
+⭐ What Makes These the Best

 Caramelizing.
 Onions get perfectly caramelized when they are cooked slowly.
 Don't rush this step!
 It only takes a bit longer for wonderful caramelization that it does for partially simmered onion or worse yet, burnt onions.

 Tongs.
-Do not use a fork or other sharp utensil as you risk piecing the bratwurst and loosing all of it's juices.
+Do not use a fork or other sharp utensil as you risk piecing the bratwurst and loosing all of it's delicious juices.
 Silicone coated tongs are the best choice for this task.

-What To Serve With Beer Brats
+🥗 What To Serve With Beer Brats

-Brats in Beer
+The Best Grilled Brats in Beer